Cooperative Edge Caching with Large Language Model in Wireless Networks: Introduction

 \begin{itemize} \item This paper formalizes a unified multi-BS cooperative edge caching environment characterized by overlapping cells, heterogeneous grouped Zipf user preferences, and multi-scale frequency statistics.
+Under the executable formulation studied here, the resulting online control problem is reactive cache replacement.
 Crucially, this formulation does not require any parametric popularity model.
 The environment exposes a strict textual state and action interface, ensuring that the LLM operates under the same constraints as practical controllers. \item We develop a fully code-driven training pipeline utilizing a tailored GRPO fine-tuning scheme.
 We first initialize the policy via SFT to ensure the model produces valid syntax.
 Subsequently, we optimize an ``opportunity-aware'' reward that quantifies the multi-step cooperative hit rate gain relative to a \NoOp\ baseline.
 This design enables the LLM to learn complex coordination strategies while strictly adhering to validity constraints. \item This study proposes a frozen-trajectory evaluation protocol to ensure fair comparison.
 For each traffic seed, the request process is fixed so that all methods process identical inputs under strict parsing and sanitization.
-This rigorous protocol eliminates randomness in request generation and allows for the precise quantification of both decision latency and policy quality. \item Experimental results demonstrate that the proposed orchestrator effectively masters cooperative logic, matching \textbf{98.9\%} of the single-step exhaustive-search oracle in the standard 5-BS scenario and even slightly outperforming it in 2-BS settings (0.542 vs.\ 0.536).
+This rigorous protocol eliminates randomness in request generation and allows for the precise quantification of both decision latency and policy quality. \item Experimental results demonstrate that the proposed orchestrator effectively masters cooperative logic, reaching \textbf{98.9\%} of the single-step exhaustive-search reference in the standard 5-BS scenario and even slightly outperforming it in 2-BS settings (0.542 vs.\ 0.536).
 Moreover, the proposed approach exhibits robust zero-shot transferability across varying network scales and traffic statistics, highlighting its potential for flexible deployment in wireless networks without the need for frequent retraining. \end{itemize}